Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-\begin{remark} This list of parameters is similar to the one used when estimating the local Gaussian auto-spectra in \lgsdRef{sec:Examples_the_parameters}, with the main exception that the value $0.6$ is used instead of $0.5$ in the bandwidth vector $\bm{b}$.
-This adjustment is partially due to the fact that the time series in this paper are sligthly shorter than those used in \citep{jordanger17:_lgsd}, i.e.\ length 1859 versus length~1974.
-(All the time series have the same length as the one encountered for the real sample.) \end{remark}
+Several tuning parameters must be selected in order to compute the $m$-truncated local Gaussian cross-spectrum density estimates $\hatlgcsdM{k\ell}{\LGp}{\omega}{m}$, and the values used for the plots in this section are given below.
+The parameters are mostly the same as those used when estimating the local Gaussian auto-spectra in \JT, with the main exception that the value $0.6$ is used instead of $0.5$ in the bandwidth vector $\bm{b}$.
+This adjustment is due to the fact that the time series in this paper are sligthly shorter than those used in \JT, i.e., length 1859 versus length~1974.
+(All simulated time series have the same length as the one encountered for the real data example, i.e., the log-returns of the \EuStockMarkets-data.)

+Note that these tuning parameters have been selected in order to provide a \textit{proof of concept} for the fact that nonlinear dependency structures can be detected by this approach, and the quest for \enquote{optimal parameters} is a topic for further work.
+The interested reader can consult \cref{P2.app:sensitivity_analysis} in the Supplementary Material for a sensitivity analysis of the different tuning parameters.

+\textbf{The pseudo-normalization:} The initial step of the computation of $\hatlgcsdM{k\ell}{\LGp}{\omega}{m}$ is to replace the observations $\TSR{\parenR{\yz{1,t},\dotsc,\yz{d,t}}}{t=1}{n}$ with the corresponding pseudo-normalized observations $\TSR{\parenR{\hatzz{1,t},\dotsc,\hatzz{d,t}}}{t=1}{n}$, cf.\ \cref{def:lgsd_estimator}, that is, estimates of the $d$ marginal cumulative density functions $\TSR{\Gz{\ell}}{\ell=1}{d}$ are needed.
+The present analysis has used the rescaled empirical cumulative density functions $\hatGz{\ell:n}$ for this purpose, but the computations could also have been based on logspline-estimates of~$\Gz{\ell}$.
+A preliminary test revealed that the two normalization procedures created strikingly similar estimates of $\hatlgcsdM{k\ell}{\LGp}{\omega}{m}$, so the computationally faster approach based on the rescaled empirical cumulative density-function has thus been applied for the present investigation.